ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Although true global uniqueness is impossible to guarantee without a shared knowledge scheme; a shared knowledge scheme is not required by UUID to provide uniqueness guarantees.
-Implementations MAY implement a shared knowledge scheme introduced in {{distributed_shared_knowledge}} as they see fit to extend the uniqueness guaranteed this specification and {{RFC4122}}.
+Implementations MAY implement a shared knowledge scheme introduced in {{distributed_shared_knowledge}} as they see fit to extend the uniqueness guaranteed this specification.

 ## Unguessability {#unguessability}